 ANZ faces high industrywide social risks from customer relations (regulatory risk, litigation exposure and high compliance standards), and the area of data security and customer privacy.
+The group also faces industrywide moderate social risks related to societal trends - in particular, digitalization --- and the extent to which such measures could hurt earnings.
 While the Australian regulators' focus on mis-selling and misrepresentation have identified weaknesses in some policies and procedures, extensive remedial actions are well progressed at addressing these deficiencies.
-The bank also faces industrywide moderate social risks related to societal trends - in particular, digitalization --- and the extent to which such measures could hurt earnings.
-Significant investment also places ANZ in a strong position to meet rising digital expectations from customers.
+The bank has incurred significant costs from customer remediation for past issues.